 Should a beginner bulk or cut first in the UK?

-How long should a beginner stick to bulking or cutting before changing?
+How long should a beginner cut or bulk phase last?

-What are the best progress metrics for UK beginners besides weight?
+What are the best metrics for beginners to track progress?

 Get started with Milo.
 Start your 7-day free trial — from £7.99/month.